Creating a portable environment inside a thumb drive.

 ).APPPATH

-- This values needs to be updated according to the location of the script.HTDOCS
+- This value needs to be updated according to the location of the script.HTDOCS

 - The original location of htdocs